A message on the topic of biological death. Main signs of clinical death

 The first signs of biological death include the following:

-• when pressing on the eye, there is no reaction to this irritation;
+• when pressing on the eye there is no reaction to this irritation;

-By the way, the signs listed above also indicate that the death occurred at least an hour ago.
+By the way, the signs listed above also indicate that death occurred at least an hour ago.

 What happens during biological death